Many people have asked for a history of the Madonna Inn, so with this brief story, we will attempt to tell you how it all began.

 One hundred ten unique rooms now exist, each decorated differently to suit many individual tastes...rock rooms, waterfall showers, rock fireplaces, European fixtures, and fine furnishings to name a few.

-The Madonna Inn sits on approximately 2,200 acres and the large rocks used in the construction came from these surrounding acres.
+The Madonna Inn sits on over 1,000 acres and the large rocks used in the construction came from these surrounding acres.
 Some of the larger rocks weigh in excess of 200 tons each.

 The leaded glass work throughout Madonna Inn and the large etched glass windows in the coffee shop, almost things of the past, were custom made for the Inn.
 The leaded glass inserts in the windowed area facing the large fireplace are of particular interest, since each insert illustrates one of the various Madonna enterprises: construction, lumber and cattle.